-New standards and interpretations not yet adopted
+New standards and interpretations adopted

 Certain new standards, interpretations, amendments and improvements to existing standards were issued by IASB or IFRIC that are mandatory for future accounting periods.
-The following have not yet been adopted by the Company:
+The following have been adopted by the Company:

-• IFRS 16 Leases: New standard to establish principles for recognition, measurement, presentation, and disclosure of leases with an impact on lessee accounting, effective for annual periods beginning on or after January 1, 2019.
-The adoption of this new standards is not expected to have a significant impact on the Company's condensed consolidated interim financial statements.
+- IFRS 16 Leases: New standard to establish principles for recognition, measurement, presentation, and disclosure of leases with an impact on lessee accounting, effective for annual periods beginning on or after January 1, 2019.
+The adoption of this new standards did not have a significant impact on the Company's condensed consolidated interim financial statements. - New Interpretation IFRIC 23 Uncertainty over Income Tax Treatments: On June 7, 2017, the IASB issued IFRIC Interpretation 23 Uncertainty over Income Tax Treatments ("IFRIC 23").
+IFRIC 23 provides guidance on the accounting for current and deferred tax liabilities and assets in circumstances in which there is uncertainty over income tax treatments.
+There was no impact to the Company's condensed consolidated interim financial statements as a result of adopting this new standard.